 How is telecare installed?

-If you have a home phone-line then the two-way speech unit is installed by simply plugging it into a standard electrical socket and phone-line connection point.
-See our ‘How to Install Telecare Equipment‘ page for further details.
+If you have a home phone-line (with no broadband) then the two-way speech unit is usually installed by simply plugging it into (a) a phone-line connection socket in your home, and (b) a standard electrical socket.
+See our ‘How to Install Telecare Equipment‘ page for further details on installing telecare in your home.

 Do I need a home phone-line for telecare?